By: Greg Salley, Equity Residences Managing Director and real estate investor.

 Here are six of the lessons we learned while acquiring and remodeling our Italian penthouse.

 This sounds like Real Estate Investing 101 but it holds true in this case.

-Tuscany has very strict laws about what can be built with most areas limited to restoring old ruins under strict guidelines determined by the history of the ruins.
+Tuscany has very strict laws about what kind of house can be built with most areas limited to restoring old ruins under strict guidelines determined by the history of the ruins.
 The value of the ruins is also largely determined by the history.
 For example, a former Knights Templar ruin I looked at holds a higher value than a “newer” farmhouse ruin I viewed.